 November 16, 1982: Intent on calling Apple’s upcoming personal computer the “Macintosh,” Steve Jobs pens an impassioned plea to audio company McIntosh Laboratory asking permission to use the name.

-You probably know how the resulting discussions ultimately turned out!
+You can probably guess how the resulting discussions turned out!

 Before the iPhone, the Macintosh was Apple’s most iconic product name.
 The only problem?
 Back in the early 1980s, Apple didn’t actually own the name: It belonged to high-end audio equipment maker McIntosh Laboratory.

-Originally, Apple planned to spell the Macintosh as McIntosh, since the name was a reference to project creator Jef Raskin‘s favorite cultivar of apple.
-Raskin chose to name the project after a fruit because he thought giving computers female names was sexist.
+Originally, Apple planned to spell the Macintosh as McIntosh, since the name was a reference to project creator Jef Raskin‘s favorite apple cultivar.
+Raskin named the project after a fruit because he thought giving computers female names was sexist.

 However, knowledge of the possible trademark conflict with McIntosh caused him to change the spelling to “Macintosh.”

-Raskin’s vision for the Mac differed greatly from Jobs’.
-Right from the start, Raskin wanted to build a computer that was affordable to everyone.
+Raskin’s vision for the Mac differed greatly from Jobs’ desires.
+Right from the start, Raskin wanted to build a computer that was affordable for everyone.
 Jobs wanted a computer that would be the best in its category, regardless of price.